14 Credit Score Myths Debunked by a Finance Expert

-A 2024 Experian survey found that only 72% of consumers even had a rough idea of their credit score.
-That means a huge chunk of people are making financial moves without knowing one of the biggest factors that impact their money.
+An Experian survey found that only 72% of consumers even had a rough idea of their credit score.
+That means millions of people are making big money decisions without knowing one of the most important factors that affect their financial life.

 Table of Contents